-How to configure NAT on Azure VPN Gateways
+How to configure NAT for Azure VPN Gateway

-This article helps you configure NAT (Network Address Translation) on Azure VPN Gateway using the Azure portal.
+This article helps you configure NAT (Network Address Translation) for Azure VPN Gateway using the Azure portal.

 NAT defines the mechanisms to translate one IP address to another in an IP packet.
 It's commonly used to connect networks with overlapping IP address ranges.
 NAT rules or policies on the gateway devices connecting the networks specify the address mappings for the address translation on the networks.

-For more information about NAT support on Azure VPN gateway, see About NAT on Azure VPN Gateways.
+For more information about NAT support for Azure VPN Gateway, see About NAT and Azure VPN Gateway.

 - NAT is supported on the the following SKUs: VpnGw2~5, VpnGw2AZ~5AZ.